withastro/astro/.changeset/little-rules-relate.md

 '@astrojs/upgrade': patch
 ---

-Fixes an issue where running upgrade in a directory without Astro installed shows a false success message
+Fixes an issue where running `upgrade` in a directory without `astro` installed shows a false success message